 Claiming preferential rates for your exports from the UK

-Unless you are permitted to provide an invoice declaration, you will need to fill in a certificate of origin to claim preferential treatment.
+Unless you are permitted to provide an invoice declaration, you need to fill in a certificate of origin to claim preferential treatment.

 Using EU materials and processing in your exports to the Andean countries

-You can continue to use EU materials or processing in your exports to the Andean countries.
+You can use EU materials or processing in your exports to the Andean countries.
 The UK and Andean countries must have fulfilled the necessary requirements set out in the Rules of Origin Protocol.
 You must also ensure that the working or processing you do in the UK goes beyond the minimal operations listed in the agreement and the other relevant conditions are met.

 The ability to consider materials from, or processing carried out in, another country as originating when incorporated into your product is called cumulation.

 Using materials from other countries in your exports to the Andean countries

 It is also possible to use materials from the other countries and territories referenced and defined in Article 4 of the Rules of Origin Protocol.
 Again, you must ensure that the working or processing you do in the UK goes beyond the minimal operations listed in the agreement and that the other relevant conditions are fulfilled.

 Sending your goods to the Andean countries through the EU and other countries

 Goods transited through the EU are not subject to the same restrictions as those in transit through other third countries.

 For example, you can split a consignment in the EU when exporting goods to the Andean countries, provided the goods comprising the consignment have not cleared customs in the EU.